-Mining at the Roca Honda mine permit area is planned to begin first in Section 16 and then proceed into Sections 9 and 10.
+Underground mining at the Roca Honda mine permit area is planned to begin first in Section 16 and then proceed into Sections 9 and 10.
 Preliminary drawings of surface facilities and the extent of mining are shown in the next several figures.
 All figures are preliminary and subject to change as design progresses.
-Updated figures will be submitted with the permit application.
-Figure 1-2 shows the preliminary site plan for the overall permit area, while Figures 1-3 and 1-4 show a more detailed view of the preliminary site plans for Section 10 and 16, respectively.
+Figure 1-2 shows the mine surface facilities and areas of disturbance in the permit area.
+Figures 1-3, 1-4 and 1-5 show a more detailed view of the planned surface disturbances in Sections 10, 16, and 9, respectively.
 Site preparation activities will generally proceed in the following order:

+- 1. Archaeological survey and plan to avoid sites

-- 1. Section 16 survey and site preparation
+- 2. Section 16 survey and site preparation

-- 2. Install dewatering wells
+- 3. Install dewatering wells

-- 3. Construct water treatment facility
+- 4. Construct water treatment facility

-- 4. Begin dewatering in Section 16
+- 5. Begin dewatering in Section 16

-- 5. Begin construction of Section 16 mine production shaft
+- 6. Begin construction of Section 16 mine production shaft

-- 6. Construct Section 16 surface facilities and associated infrastructure
+- 7. Construct Section 16 surface facilities and associated infrastructure

-- 7. Section 10 site preparation
+- 8. Section 10 site preparation

-- 8. Install dewatering wells
+- 9. Install dewatering wells

-- 9. Begin dewatering in Section 10
+- 10. Begin dewatering in Section 10

-- 10. Construct Section 10 mine production shaft
+- 11. Construct Section 10 mine production shaft

-- 11. Construct Section 10 surface facilities and associated infrastructure
+- 12. Construct Section 10 surface facilities and associated infrastructure